valebes/ppl/README.md

         println!("{}", input);
         self.counter += 1;
     }
-    // If at the end of the stream We want to return something, We can override the finalize method. fn finalize(self) -> Option<usize> {
+    // If at the end of the stream we want to return something, we can override the finalize method. fn finalize(self) -> Option<usize> {
         println!("End");
         Some(self.counter)